Archive for November, 2009

 The posts at the sentry station resemble a tree trunk, while the ones in the cemetery have a smooth finish as if they were scoured by sand or water.

 There are the remnants of several traditional Japanese gardens built by the internees.
 I don’t know of any photos that show the gardens in their prime, but they look like they were quite complex, involving water features, landscape boulders, and masonry.
 Kado was one of the main creators, and some of the concrete ponds were lined with more of his faux-wood masonry.
 This article talks about the park service’s archeological efforts with the gardens, including more details about Kado and a number of photos of the garden ruins.
-In person, the effect is quite powerful, especially for someone who installs gardens for a living.
+In person, the effect is quite powerful, especially for someone like myself who installs gardens for a living.

 Houston talks about the gardens in her chapter about revisiting the ruins of Manzanar.

 ‘It is so characteristically Japanese, the way lives were made more tolerable by gathering loose desert stones and forming with them something enduringly human.
 These rock gardens had outlived the barracks and the towers and would surely outlive the asphalt road and rusted pipes and shattered slabs of concrete.
 Each stone was a mouth, speaking for a family, for some man who had beautified his doorstep.’